mrknmc/RageProjectiles/README.markdown

-Angry Birds project for the Informatics 1 OOP tutorial.
+Angry Birds project for the Informatics 1 OOP tutorial
 =======================================================

 * So far application only determines whether an object hits a target.